ArthurHeitmann/arctic_shift/api/README.md

 All filtering related parameters from the search endpoints are supported.

+Very active users or subreddits have a high chance of timing out.

 | Parameter   | Type                                     | Default                                              | Notes                                 |
 |-------------|------------------------------------------|------------------------------------------------------|---------------------------------------|
 | `aggregate` | `created_utc` \| `author` \| `subreddit` |                                                      |                                       |